jaycetyle/vscode-gnu-global/README.md

     * This option is useful if you don't wan't to create tag files in your project directory.
     * Only support UNIX style filesystem so Windows is unsupported.

+* `gnuGlobal.gtagSkipSymlink`
+    * Skip symbolic links while building tag files.
+It is useful if you have large project with lots of symbolic link.
+    * Could be None, File, Directory or All.
+Default is None.
+    * Requires GNU Global 6.6.3

 ## Limitations

 GNU global doesn't do any AST parsing, so the auto completion doesn't understand class members and etc.